numfocus/DISCOVER-Cookbook/participant_selection.md

 ### Incentivize First-Time Speakers:

-<span style="color:red"> Newcomers & First-Timers </span>
+**Tags:** <span style="color:red"> Newcomers & First-Timers</span>

 - E.g. &quot;We are looking to diversify our speaker panel; we want to select a cohort of first-time speakers to ensure we continue to offer professional development opportunities to everyone in the community.&quot;

 ## Attracting Attendees

 - Be clear about what your event is about, explain it to people who are less familiar and haven&#39;t attended before.
-- 🍎 Pay attention to the photos you use to advertise your event—what do people look like who attend? <span style="color:red"> High Impact, Low Effort </span>
+- 🍎 Pay attention to the photos you use to advertise your event—what do people look like who attend?
 - Partner with organizations whose membership you'd like to convince to attend your event.
 - Offer scholarships for first-time and underrepresented attendees.
 - Advertise the Code of Conduct to convey that you are seeking an inclusive environment.